ColbyMIST/MIST4610-Project2/README.md

 Understanding which genres consistently outperform in revenue helps guide genre focus in future productions.

+# Queries 11-15 represent the 5 queries for our project 2 submission

 # Query 11

 11. Identify underperforming movies based on total tickets sold and the average rating